Office Timeline

 Edward S. Wilson

-Edward Wilson was born in Palestine, Illinois, in 1839.
-He studied law, and was admitted to the bar in 1861.
-He settled in Olney, where he established his law practice.
-In 1890.
-Wilson was elected to State Treasurer, the first Democrat to hold that position since the start of the Civil War.
-He served a single term.
+Edward S. Wilson was born in Palestine, Crawford County, Illinois, in 1839.
+After studying law, he was admitted to the bar in 1861 and settled in Olney, Richland County, where he built his law practice.
+His career in law and public affairs made him a well-known figure in eastern Illinois.
+In 1890, Wilson was elected Illinois State Treasurer, becoming the first Democrat to hold the office since the beginning of the Civil War.
+He served one term, from 1891 to 1893.

 (1889-1891)